Tracy Caulkins

 Tracy Anne Stockwell, OAM, (born January 11, 1963), née Tracy Anne Caulkins, is an American former competition swimmer, three-time Olympic gold medalist, five-time world champion, and former world record-holder in three events.

 Caulkins was noted for her versatility and ability in all four major competitive swimming strokes: the butterfly, breaststroke, backstroke and freestyle.
 Caulkins won forty-eight national championships and set American records in all four strokes over a range of distances as well as in the individual medley (IM) events, which combine all four strokes over the course of a single race.
 Her versatility brought Caulkins many titles and awards, and as a result she is considered one of the greatest swimmers of all time.
 By the time she retired from competitive swimming in 1984, Caulkins had set five world records and sixty-three American records (more than any other American swimmer, male or female).

 Early years

-Caulkins was born in Winona, Minnesota in 1963.
+Caulkins was born in Winona, Minnesota, in 1963.
 She swam for the Westside Victory Swim club and later the Nashville Aquatic Club (NAC) in Nashville, Tennessee, where she was trained by future University of Texas and U.S. Olympic coach Paul Bergen.
 For her high school education, she attended the all-girls Harpeth Hall School in Nashville.
-Caulkins' older sister Amy was also a competition swimmer and water polo player.
+Caulkins's older sister Amy was also a competition swimmer and water polo player.